Morganatic marriage: France

 Morganatic marriage was not recognized as a concept in French law.
-Since the law did not distinguish, for marital purposes, between ruler and subjects, marriages between royalty and the noble heiresses to great fiefs became the norm through the 16th century, helping to aggrandize the House of Capet while gradually diminishing the number of large domains held in theoretical vassalage by nobles who were, in practice, virtually independent of the French crown: by the marriage of Catherine de' Medici to the future King Henry II in 1533, the last of these provinces, the county of Auvergne, came to the crown of France.
+Since the law did not distinguish, for marital purposes, between ruler and subjects, marriages between royalty and the noble heiresses to great fiefs became the norm from no later than the 12th century through the 16th century.
+The practice of marrying non-royal noble heiresses helped to aggrandize the royal demesne and the House of Capet while gradually diminishing the number of large domains held in theoretical vassalage by nobles who were, in practice, virtually independent of the French crown.
+The last of these marriages, of Catherine de' Medici to the future King Henry II in 1533, brought the last of these lands, the county of Auvergne, to the crown of France.

 Antiquity of nobility in the legitimate male line, not noble quarterings, was the main criterion of rank in the ancien régime.
 Unlike the status of a British peer's wife and descendants (yet typical of the nobility of every continental European country), the legitimate children and male-line descendants of any French nobleman (whether titled or not, whether possessing a French peerage or not) were also legally noble ad infinitum.
 Rank was not based on hereditary titles, which were often assumed or acquired by purchase of a noble estate rather than granted by the Crown.
 Rather, the main determinant of relative rank among the French nobility was how far back the nobility of a family's male line could be verifiably traced.
 Other factors influencing rank included the family's history of military command, high-ranking offices held at court and marriages into other high-ranking families.
 A specific exception was made for bearers of the title of duke who, regardless of their origin, outranked all other nobles.
 But the ducal title in post-medieval France (even when embellished with the still higher status of "peer") ranked its holder and his family among France's nobility and not, as in Germany and Scandinavia (and, occasionally, Italy, viz.
 Savoy, Medici, Este, della Rovere, Farnese and Cybo-Malaspina) among Europe's reigning dynasties which habitually intermarried with one another.